atomjack/dubtrackapi/README.markdown

 ```
 npm install phantomjs
 ```

-First, you must log in to Dubtrack with the account you want the bot to login as.
-View the cookies in your browser and get the value of the "connect.sid" cookie.
+If you created the Dubtrack account for the bot by connecting through Facebook or Twitter, you will have to first login as that user, and view the cookies in your browser and get the value of the "connect.sid" cookie.
 It will look something like `s%Bp46VM86r0gns4w2krwtQ86JiROoNorcapnylGMTdG9qvs3rfs9YOCacdhFl2MlRCr4e8uM8LuP905RP`.

+Otherwise, you can use the Username and Password if you created your account with one.
+There is currently no way to get a password for an account created through Facebook or Twitter.

 Then, create a .js file similar to below, and run it with node:
 ```